 Hi!
-I am Judi Stone, a certified interior designer and artist with a passion for getting my hands dirty.
+I am Judi Stone, a certified interior designer, artist and contractor with a passion for getting my hands dirty.
 I love transforming spaces, and I specialize in updating what you already have without major demolition.
 As the founder of Take2Artworks, I’m involved in all projects from start to finish: from advising on paint colors to physically restoring kitchen and bathroom cabinets and finishes.

 Whether you are preparing your home to sell, or simply want to update your space, Take2Artworks can help.
 I offer many affordable ways to enhance kitchens and bathrooms, key areas that dramatically increase the property value of your home.
 I can help you to pick new paint colors and finishes, working with you to choose the best neutral shades that will complement your home and appeal to potential buyers.
 Take2Artworks can also modernize your living space by painting cabinets, built-ins, fireplaces and staircases.
 Changing hardware, updating lighting and adding a simple backsplash can also have a big impact without a major cost!

 There are many homes out there with great “bones,” but it can be overwhelming to know how to highlight the existing features.
 A consultation with Take2Artworks is the perfect place to start!